-Under NCUA's Rules and Regulations, a "rural district" is defined as (1) a district that has well-defined, contiguous geographic boundaries; (2) more than 50% of the district's population resides in census blocks or other geographic areas that are designated as rural by the United States Census Bureau; and (3) does not exceed certain other population thresholds.
-The district's population cannot exceed either (a) the greater of 250,000 or 3 percent of the population of the state in which the majority of the district is located, or (b) if the district has well-defined contiguous geographic boundaries, it does not have a population density in excess of 100 people per square mile, and the total population of the district does not exceed the greater of 250,000 or 3 percent of the population of the state in which the majority of the district is located.
+NCUA's Rules and Regulations currently define a "rural district" as (1) a district that has well-defined, contiguous geographic boundaries; (2) the total population of the district does not exceed the greater of 250,000 or 3 percent of the population of the state in which the majority of the district is located; and (3) the district meets one of two other population requirements.
+The district either (a) does not have a population density in excess of 100 people per square mile, or (b) more than 50% of the district's population resides in census blocks or other geographic areas that are designated as rural by the U.S. Census Bureau.
+This definition of "rural district" has been in place since February 2013.